AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-2.md

 # Laravel Bootcamp Part 2

-The following notes are based on the official Laravel Boot Camp (Build Chirper with Blade https://bootcamp.laravel.com) with Adrian's shortened explanations.
+The following notes are based on the official Laravel v12 Bootcamp(Build Chirper with Blade https://bootcamp.laravel.com) with Adrian's shortened explanations.

 ## Before you start...

-Have you gone over the [Introducing Laravel](session-10/S10-Introducing-Laravel-v11.md) and then [Laravel Boot Camp Part 1](session-11/S10-Laravel-BootCamp-Part-1.md) ?
+Have you gone over the [Laravel v12 Bootcamp - Introducing Laravel](session-11/S11-Introducing-Laravel-v12.md) and then [Laravel v12 BootcampPart 1](session-11/S10-Laravel-v12-BootCamp-Part-1.md) ?

 No?
 Well... go do it...